 We provide you with an array of premium quality syphilis samples or syphilis infection samples for research obtained from voluntary donations of suspected or clinically diagnosed syphilis patients.
 Conforming with every standard of the Centers for Disease Control and Prevention (CDC), our partner biorepositories store syphilis biospecimens such as human serum, plasma (apheresis) samples at <-18 °C with strict maintenance of its viability.
 The syphilis blood samples are genuinely measured for various syphilis diagnostic parameters like anti-syphilis IgG, anti-syphilis IgM.
 Besides, treponemal antigen tests like chemiluminescence immunoassay for syphilis, Treponema pallidum particle agglutination, Treponema pallidum haemagglutination assay are also conducted.
 Our biospecimen inventory contains syphilis patient samples derived from ages, sex, and ethnicity, pregnant and non-pregnant individuals, with explicit annotation of relevant clinical data.
 Reach out to us for high quality, unbiased, resilient, cost-effective human biospecimens with complete support from scientific experts at every step of biospecimen procurement.
 Hurry up, order syphilis samples online for your next research project.

-Explore advanced search options to procure syphilis samples for research, by clicking Clinical Diagnosis, ICD-10-CM Codes, and Laboratory Parameters.
+Explore advanced search options to procure syphilis samples for research, by clicking Clinical Diagnosis, ICD-10-CM codes, Matrix, and Laboratory Parameters.